janboddez/aperture-docker-compose/README.md

 docker exec aperture_aperture_1 php aperture/artisan create:user https://example.org/
 ```

 Now all that's left is making sure `https://aperture.example.org` and `https://watchtower.example.org` can actually be reached.
 Two example NGINX config files can be found in `nginx-examples`.
+Feel free to drop these in your host system's `/etc/nginx/sites-available` and create the needed symlinks in `/etc/nginx/sites-enabled`.
+Or configure everything your way.

-These assume that the user all of the above was run under is named `aperture`.
+The examples, by the way, assume that the user all of the above was run under is named `aperture`.
 (E.g., the `root` directive points at `/home/aperture/www` and so on.)
 And that Watchtower runs on port 9001, and Aperture on 9002.
-(You'd of course use the values in the `.env` file.)
+(You'd of course use the values in the `.env` file.
+And adapt all URLs.
+And make sure all of the necessary certificates are in place.)

 Finally, refer to Aperture from your main site, like so:
 ```